bertrand-lab/cobia/README.md

 pip install pyopenms
 ```

+### Input

+A *single line* fasta file, predicted retention times (recommend using RTModel or another retention time predictor, which requires an mzML file from an MS experiment).

+### Output

+A csv file of peptides and cofragmentation scores.

+### Details

-To use *cobia*, please see the how-to above!
+To use *cobia*, please see the how-to above! (in the 'Writing' folder)